 The above cost is based on staying in good, mid-range accommodation and having a few meals out per week, while preparing some yourself.
 It makes allowances for a couple of sightseeing activities, but doesn’t take into account expensive activities like adventure sports or private tours.

 Generally speaking, the longer you travel, the cheaper it costs per day, while fly-in, fly-out trips can be more expensive.

 Budget to spend around €447 for two for a week in Greece.
-This assumes you’re cooking some of the time and drinking a small amount of alcohol.
+This assumes you’re cooking some of the time and drinking some alcohol.

 If you enjoy eating out, you can expect to pay around €49 for a nice dinner for two, including an alcoholic drink.
-A meal at a taverna is likely to be around €33 for two, with cheaper meals available (especially for lunch) for around €14 each, including a drink.
+A meal at a pub is likely to be around €33 for two, with cheaper meals available (especially for lunch) for around €14 each.

-Getting around Greece is easiest by bus and ferry.
-Transport costs fluctuate depending how much you travel, but around €200 for two is a good starting point.
-This should allow you to take a couple of ferries to popular islands or longer bus trips.
+Getting around Greece is easiest with a bus.
+Transport costs fluctuate depending how much you travel, but budgeting around €200 for two per week is a good starting point.
+This should allow you to take a couple of longer bus trips.
 If you’re planning on doing any tours or using hop-on hop-off buses, you’ll need to up your budget a bit.

-Greece is a beautiful destination to visit and is an affordable place to travel.
+Greece is a beautiful destination to visit and can be an affordable place to travel.
 Cooking your own meals, carefully selecting accommodation or limiting meals out will definitely help you to reduce your travel costs.
-Slow travel is another a great way to help your budget to stretch further, while exploring a place in more depth.
+Slow travel is another great way to help your budget to stretch further, while exploring a place in more depth.

-Travelling through Greece is definitely possible on a budget – just pick your priorities and compromise on the rest or consider travelling in the off-season (Spring, Autumn and avoiding school holidays) to cut down on costs.
+Travelling through Greece is definitely possible on a budget – just pick your priorities and compromise on the rest or consider travelling in the off-season and avoiding school holidays to cut down on costs.
 And, if you’re on the luxury end of the scale or wanting to treat yourself, the sky’s the limit.